kat-e-max/ca_pfl_analysis/README.md

     Those counties are thereafter referred to as the "big counties."
     The script then creates a dataframe of those big counties, and writes out the dataframe to a .csv file.
     - Input: "acs-data.csv"
+    - Output: "big.csv"ACS
-    - Output: "big.csv" (dataframe of big counties' ACS data)
+        - This is a dataframe of the big counties' ACS data.
+        - Variables and units: GEOID, county number, tract number, the number of married women in the labor force who gave birth in the last 12 months, the number of unmarried women in the labor force who gave birth in the last 12 months, and the total of those two values.

 7. *07_merge.py*
     - Purpose: This script merges the ACS data on the big counties with their corresponding geographic data (tracts and places).
     It does this by reading in the data, intersecting the tracts and places, and joining the ACS data onto the intersected data.
     After some basic data cleaning and setting up the projection, it writes out the geodataframe to a geopackage file.
     - Inputs: "big.csv", "tl_2018_06_tract.zip", "tl_2018_06_place.zip"
-    - Output: "merge.gpkg" (layer: "state") (a geopackage file with 1 layer: the entire state of California, with tract and place data.
-ACS data on big counties is also in this layer, but we will use other layers created in the next script to highlight those.)
+    - Output: "merge.gpkg" (layer: "state")
+        - This is a geopackage file with 1 layer: the entire state of California, with tract and place data.
+        - ACS data on big counties is also in this layer, but we will use other layers created in the next script to highlight those.

 8. *08_filter.py*
     - Purpose: This script puts each of the big counties and their corresponding places on their own layers, and prepares them for visualizing in QGIS
     - Inputs: "big.csv", "merge.gpkg"
     - Outputs: "filter.gpkg" (with the following new layers: "big_counties", "alameda", "alameda-places", "sacramento", "sacramento-places", "santaclara", "santaclara-places", "losangeles", "losangeles-places", "sandiego", "sandiego-places", "sanbernardino", "sanbernardino-places", "riverside", "riverside-places", "orange", "orange-places")
         - This output file builds upon the work done in script 7 by adding layers for the big counties as a group and each of the big counties on its own.
 Each of the big counties also has its own layer with the place names data.
+        - This is the data we will use in QGIS.

 After running *08_filter.py*, switch over to QGIS to create the final visualizations.
 - Open QGIS.
 Save the project as "outreach.qgz"
 - Import the data created in script 8